xpmatteo/tddforandroid/manuscript/080-some-tests-are-useful.md

 What kinds of tests are valuable, then?

-In TDD, like in XP, it all starts from what is valuable *for the customer* of the software.
+In TDD, like in Extreme Programming, it all starts from what is valuable *for the customer* of the software.
 So we start from the requirements, and work backwards to understand what we need to write.
 A user story is made up of a number of *scenarios*, or *concrete examples*, of what the software should do.
 So we write one test for each of these scenarios.
 This is well explained in the many resources on BDD, ATDD and Cucumber; however, I don't recommend that you write your tests with Cucumber, necessarily.
 You can write these test with JUnit just as well.

 When a scenario-level test is too big to pass quickly, then you may ignore it temporarily, and write smaller tests that take you one step closer to getting the original test to pass.
 This is a pattern that Kent Beck calls "Child test" and is well explained in his [Test-Driven Development: By Example](#tdd) book.